Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-We will attempt to trap the change in the UnitPrice field and will ask the user to confirm whether to retain the change or Cancel it.
+We will attempt to trap the change in the UnitPrice field and will ask the user to confirm whether to retain the change or cancel it.

-2. Open the Form in the datasheet view and make some changes in the UnitPrice Field and leave the Field by pressing Tab Key or Enter key.
+2. Open the Form in the datasheet view and make some changes in the UnitPrice Field and leave the Field by pressing the Tab Key or Enter key.

 A Message Box will appear asking for permission to retain the change or to cancel it.